U.S. sailor from coronavirus-hit aircraft carrier dies after contracting virus

 A U.S. Navy sailor died on Monday after contracting the coronavirus aboard the U.S. aircraft carrier Theodore Roosevelt, whose captain was fired after warning his crew would die unnecessarily unless strong action was taken.
 The sailor, the first active-duty U.S. service member to die from coronavirus complications, was admitted to intensive care on April 9 after being found unresponsive in his quarters.
 The sailor had tested positive exactly two weeks ago on March 30, the Navy said.

-"The name of the Sailor is being withheld until 24 hours after next-of-kin notification," the Navy said in a statement.
-So far, about 12 percent of the Theodore Roosevelt's crew of 4,800 have tested positive for COVID-19, the respiratory disease caused by the coronavirus - in one of the most visible demonstrations of how the pandemic is affecting the U.S. military.
+"I am keenly aware of the dedication and commitment of our Sailors and Marines in service to our Nation – in war, peace, and this unfamiliar time of COVID-19," acting Navy Secretary James McPherson said in a statement, adding that he would support their efforts and safety.
+So far, about 12% of the Theodore Roosevelt's crew of 4,800 have tested positive for COVID-19, the respiratory disease caused by the coronavirus - in one of the most visible demonstrations of how the pandemic is affecting the U.S. military.

 A U.S. official, speaking on condition of anonymity, said four additional sailors from the nuclear-powered carrier had been taken to the hospital to be monitored and were in stable condition.
 The official said that of the 585 personnel on the carrier who had been tested, 428 were asymptomatic while the remainder had shown symptoms.

-Late last month the aircraft carrier's commander, Captain Brett Crozier, called on Navy leadership to evacuate the vast majority of the crew and to clean the ship in a letter that leaked to the public - embarrassing the Navy.
-"We are not at war.
-Sailors do not need to die.
-If we do not act now, we are failing to properly take care of our most trusted asset - our sailors," Crozier wrote.
+'SAILORS DO NOT NEED TO DIE' Late last month the aircraft carrier's commander, Captain Brett Crozier, called on Navy leadership to evacuate the vast majority of the crew and to clean the ship in a letter that leaked to the public - embarrassing the Navy.

-That letter by Crozier, which was obtained by a number of news outlets, set in motion a series of events that led to Crozier's firing and the resignation last week of acting Navy Secretary Thomas Modly.
-Modly's resignation followed mounting backlash for his firing and ridiculing Crozier.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)